whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-01-Glossybox-Limited-Edition-Holiday-2015-Box-Review.md

 <DD>Value $19</DD>
 </DL>

-<p>I've never heard of this brand before, but I love trying out new products and a black eyeliner is always needed so off this goes to my makeup stash to be used very soon!</p>
+<p>I've never heard of this brand before, but I love trying out new products and a black eyeliner is always needed, so off this goes to my makeup stash to be used very soon!</p>

 <br>